A Freemason I Am

 My membership

-Mijn initiation took place on 03-05-2023 (digital root: 3-5-7) at lodge #303 “De Gulden Regel” (The Golden Rule: “Treat others as you would like to be treated”*) in Apeldoorn, The Netherlands.
+My initiation (in Freemasonry, becoming an Entered Apprentice) took place on 03-05-2023 (digital root 2023 makes: 3-5-7) at lodge #303 “De Gulden Regel” (The Golden Rule: “Treat others as you would like to be treated”) in Apeldoorn, The Netherlands.
 It was a memorable experience.
-I can’t share anything about the initiation ritual here, but joining this Brotherhood felt a bit like being knighted.
+I can’t share anything about the initiation ritual, but joining this Brotherhood felt a bit like being ‘knighted’.
 After all, entering knighthood was a kind of “rite of passage”, when you were thought worthy to rise from squire to knight.
 Also a moment of the transition from boy to man and from ‘common man’ to a ‘noble man’.
 With it came some duties and responsibilities.
 The same, of course, also applies when taking the vow as a Freemason: accepting the duties and responsibilities you have for you Brothers, but also for your fellow man in the profane world and in fact the world itself.

 Feel free to ask questions via my mail form, but keep in mind that I can’t share anything about what happens behind closed doors and the rituals, unless you are a freemason yourself.
 It is therefor useless to ask such questions …